irenealgi/irenealegre.com/case-studies/poplar-cms.md

 ## Media list

-The media list or media library is where our clients can find all the files they have uploaded.
+The media list or Media Library is where our clients can find all the files they have uploaded.
 They can also see whether they have been published to their site and enter edit mode.

 From this dashboard they can also upload new media and request for 3D models to be created for them at an extra cost.